gbminarelli/weather-now/README.md

 3. Add API Key:

 Create an `api-key.txt` file, place it inside of the `server` folder and copy and paste your own API Key (https://openweathermap.org/appid) inside of said text file.
-It should be a small string, no spaces or line breaks
+It should be a small string, no spaces or line breaks.

 ### Executing